Is your Program Review due in the upcoming year? Here is what you need to know and steps to take.

 - Download the current version of the Program Review Template (see left column).

-- Have all of your key performance indicators and administrative outcome results in hand, which should have been assessed the prior year.
+- Authoring managers or directors should have all of key performance indicators and administrative outcome results in hand, which should have been assessed the prior year.

 - Attend the Program Review Training in the Fall (you’ll receive an invitation).

 - The responsible party writes the Program Review document.
 The data is the foundation.
 Build the narrative around the story that the data tells.

 - The responsible party should consult with the overseeing administrator early in the process for input about the Program Review.

 - CTE Program Reviews should be presented to their advisory committee for feedback.

 - Input from any other important stakeholders, including department members, is recommended during this process.